-The working group molecular imaging researches chemical sensitive linear and non-linear spectroscopy approaches for multi-contrast and multi-parameter imaging of biological and biomedical target structures (e.g. viruses, pathogens, tumor cells, tissue sections, organs etc.).
+The work group molecular imaging researches chemical sensitive linear and non-linear spectroscopy approaches for multi-contrast and multi-parameter imaging of biological and biomedical target structures (e.g. viruses, pathogens, tumor cells, tissue sections, organs etc.).
 The main focus lies on clinical diagnostics and therapy with the final aim of transferring the researched spectroscopic approaches into automated systems with a high technology readiness level (TRL) for clinical applications.
 These studies are supported by chemometrical investigations to interpret the experimentally observed spectroscopic data.

-Within the last years, the working group has made significant progress towards translating spectroscopic approaches particularly innovative Raman methods towards routine clinical applications with focus on infectious diseases and cancer, since these types of diseases represent unmet medical needs with respect to diagnosis and therapy.Raman spectroscopy enables the identification of single microbial pathogens via a chemometric analysis utilizing special databases without the necessity of time-consuming cultivations steps.
+Within the last years, the work group has made significant progress towards translating spectroscopic approaches particularly innovative Raman methods towards routine clinical applications with focus on infectious diseases and cancer, since these types of diseases represent unmet medical needs with respect to diagnosis and therapy.Raman spectroscopy enables the identification of single microbial pathogens via a chemometric analysis utilizing special databases without the necessity of time-consuming cultivations steps.
 The application of Raman spectroscopy as a point-of-care approach requires the implementation of innovative sampling technologies.

 In this context we developed chip-based microfluidic bacterial isolation strategies directly from complex matrices (e.g. blood or other body fluids like urine, sputum, ascites).
 Furthermore, also the characterization of bacteria – drug interaction as a first step towards antibiotic susceptibility testing has been realized.
 All these investigations towards a targeted therapy of infectious diseases has been transferred into an automated setup (BioParticle Explorer) for use in clinics.